36-Year-Old Right Wing – Free Agent

 Tom Kostopoulos Contract Information:

-Signed an AHL deal with the Penguins in September of 2013.
+Signed an AHL deal with the Penguins in September 2015.

 Kostopoulos was helped off the ice Monday after being punched in the face by the Islanders' Matt Martin, the Bergen Record's Tom Gulitti reports.